Yan107351111/nnUNet/documentation/dataset_conversion.md

 especially in the non-biomedical domain, may benefit from pretrained network architectures which nnU-Net does not support.
 Still, there is certainly a need for an out of the box segmentation solution for 2D segmentation problems.
-And also on 2D segmentation tasks nnU-Net cam perform extremely well!
+And also on 2D segmentation tasks nnU-Net can perform extremely well!
 We have, for example, won a 2D task in the cell tracking challenge with nnU-Net (see our Nature Methods paper) and we have also successfully applied nnU-Net to histopathological segmentation problems.
 Working with 2D data in nnU-Net requires a small workaround in the creation of the dataset.
 Essentially, all images